This is a story about a story — about a high school math project and a re-connection with a former teacher. Hope you like it!

 I’ve always thought fondly about that project.
 It made me smile to think back to it.

-More than twenty years later, I thought to myself: “I wonder if Ms. Messenger has a copy of that story?
+More than twenty years later, I thought to myself: “I wonder if my 9th grade teacher still has a copy of that story?
 I’d love to read it to my kids.”
 So I tracked down her contact information and reached out to her…

 Greetings!
 It’s DeForest McDuff.
 You may remember me from your classes at River Hill from 1996-2000.
 I found this email address through online searching – hopefully you still monitor it…!